 DMsea.
 Those are my initials... sort of.
 After building a few guns I decided I needed to brand them and that's the best I could come up with!

 My speargun building journey started during the Winter of 2013.
 Earlier that year I had contacted a well known speargun builder and had asked about buying some guns to sell at my retail location "School of Fish" in Rocky Point, NY.
 He politely replied that he didn't sell to dive shops and had no intentions to.
 He had a large waiting list for his guns and he made them one at a time.
 At that time my wood working experience consisted of building a few cabinets and small pieces of furniture for around my house.
 I was learning the basics and had a good assortment of power tools.
 One day shortly after contacting that gun builder I was on a popular spearfishing forum and came across an area with a few discussions about building spearguns.
 The lightbulb went off and I decided I would build my own gun.
-Five years and forty or so guns later here I am still working at the craft.
+Five years and forty or so guns later (at the time of this writing) here I am still working at the craft.
 What follows on this page is a chronology of my work over the last few years.

 The first gun I decided to build was a 42" mid-handle (why not start out with an intricate gun) which is a great all-around weapon for hunting fish in the waters around Long Island.
 I had no idea about what size shaft to use or the correct band length required to propel the shaft.
 I quickly found some specifications on the Riffe website and modeled my gun after one of theirs.
 I used reclaimed teak from the battleship USS North Carolina.
 Before starting the build I made several "dummy" blanks from pine and 2X4's so I could practice making the trigger mechanism pocket and so I could practice with a new hand tool I had just purchased, a spokeshave.
 My plan was to use the spokeshave to hand-shape the gun.